Wet Leg: 2025–present: Moisturizer

 In March 2025, Wet Leg posted a new photo on their Instagram account with the caption "We’re so back", indicating that the band was set to return with new music.
 Later that month, the band played a secret show under the name Uma Thurman at the Green Door Store in Brighton, during which they performed seven unreleased songs.
-The band's new single, "Catch These Fists", was released on 1 April 2025, coinciding with the announcement of their second album Moisturizer, out on 11 July.
-The band were referred to in the album's press materials as "the Isle of Wight five-piece" - indicating that long-serving touring musicians Henry Holmes, Josh Mobaraki and Ellis Durand had been formally inducted into the band as official members after four years together.
+The band's single, "Catch These Fists", was released on 1 April 2025, coinciding with the announcement of their second album Moisturizer, released on 11 July.
+The band were referred to in the album's press materials as "the Isle of Wight five-piece", indicating that long-serving touring musicians Henry Holmes, Josh Mobaraki and Ellis Durand had been formally inducted into the band as official members after four years together.
 Alongside the release of "Catch These Fists" they announced a UK tour and a North America tour on their Instagram.

+In December 2025, their song "Mangetout" was featured in the opening of episode two of the television show Heated Rivalry.
+Streaming of the song increased by 61% in the days after the episode's release.
+On March 21, 2026, they were the first musical guest in the debut of Saturday Night Live UK, in which they performed "Catch These Fists" and "Mangetout".